Pouloo/ShellDocumentation/SHELL_MANUAL.md

 execution.
 The name shell comes from the fact that it "wraps around" an OS's kernel both as a safety and usability measure.

-1973: Dennis Ritchie creates the C programming language at the AT&T labs, it's the basis for almost every programming language today.
+1973: Dennis Ritchie creates the C programming language at the AT&T labs.
+By inspiring the syntax and the functionality of its successors, it is now considered the basis for almost every programming language widely used today, including Shell scripting.

 1977: Conception of the original Bourne shell, named after its creator Stephen Bourne.
+It is the implementation of the shell that brought much of the functionalities we know shell for today, such as pipes `|`, but most importantly scripting with control structures.

-1989: Creation of BASH, the Bourne-Again Shell, by Brian Fox.
+1989: Creation of BASH, the Bourne-Again Shell, by Brian Fox and the GNU project.
+Most widely used shell today.
 > [!NOTE]
-> Since Ubuntu 6.10, the shebang in the following "**#!/bin/sh**", appears to not direct towards the default BASH as an interpreter but instead uses DASH (Debian Almquist Shell), most likely a performance-related measure.
-This may cause interpreting problems on non-Debian distributions, hence why it is recomended to specify "**#!/bin/bash**".
+> Since Ubuntu 6.10, the shebang in the following form "**#!/bin/sh**", appears to not direct towards the default BASH as an interpreter but instead uses DASH (Debian Almquist Shell), most likely a performance-related measure.
+This may cause interpreting problems on non-Debian distributions, hence why it is recommended to specify "**#!/bin/bash**".

 ## Essential commands and syntax
 Commands and essential syntax that are a must-know for any beginner programmer in almost any compiled language, or otherwise to consistently naviguate and modify a filesystem.
-Here i won't detail all of the flags, as you can easily look up a manual page for detailed information of each command (**`man`** *`command_name`*).
-I will however feature the most commonly used flags.

 ### Syntax
 - **`command`** `-flag 1` `-flag 2` `-flag n` *`argument 1`* *`argument 2`* *`argument n`* = The proper syntax for command execution.
 In short, the command instructs ***what*** to do, flags define ***how*** the action will be done, and the arguments dictate ***what*** will be affected by the command.
 Some command however don't require arguments.